eagle840/killercoda-labs/Elk-k8s/step1.md

 # INTRO

-In this lab we will install Helm and explore setting up a chart to install a complex application (frontend and backend)
+In this lab we will install an ELK stack on a k8s cluster

+WIP - create a stateful storage

 Docs and sources: